naredula-jana/Jiny-Kernel/doc/benchmarks.md

 4. **Area to Improve* further*: a) checksum computation takes large amount of cpu cycles, need to improve further in this area. b) Multichannels in NIC, current kvm hypervisor does not support fully.

-##### Reasons for Better throughput in User-Space-Switch(USS) when compre to Linux-Bridge(LB):
+##### Reasons for Better throughput in User-Space-Switch(USS) when compare to Linux-Bridge(LB):
 1. lesser context switches in USS when compare to LB.
-2. minimum copies, userspace switch directly copies from source vm ring to destination vm ring without intermediate copies.
+2. minimum copies, userspace switch directly copies from source vm ring to destination vm ring without intermediate copies because of shared memory.
 It uses shared memory between vm and switch.
 3. user space switch uses huge pages, lesser TLB misses.

 ##### Conclusion :